tytydraco/yessleep/out/Equinox.md

 Two canines a bit sharper than usual, and two crooked front teeth, like they were fighting for each other's place.
 I knew.
 All along, I knew this, I feared this, woke up in the night screaming of this.
 All those years, I never wanted to believe it.
 But now I see.
 Now I know.
 And that's enough.

 Today's the day.
 The equinox.
 Whatever's special about this day, whatever makes it happen, it'll happen again tonight.
 Or rather, it would've.
 As the storm from miles away slowly rolls in, I split three cans evenly between the house and the field, and I watch it all burn.
 I remember that space heater my Dad put in my room for me, and I think of him.
-The sun hasn't set yet, and I see the rising flames start to crawl and spread along the four corner of that post, engulfing what's on it.
+The sun hasn't set yet, and I see the rising flames start to crawl and spread along the four corners of that post, engulfing what's on it.

 Then I finally put that place behind me.
 On the open road, I look in the rear-view mirror to see the black clouds of smoke rise in the sky, as if begging for the coming rain.
 I'm shaking now and I don't really know what to say.